Milutin Milanković

 Milanković gave two fundamental contributions to global science.
 The first contribution is the "Canon of the Earth's Insolation", which characterizes the climates of all the planets of the Solar System.
 The second contribution is the explanation of Earth's long-term climate changes caused by changes in the position of the Earth in comparison to the Sun, now known as Milankovitch cycles.
 This partly explained the ice ages occurring in the geological past of the Earth, as well as the climate changes on the Earth which can be expected in the future.

 He founded planetary climatology by calculating temperatures of the upper layers of the Earth's atmosphere as well as the temperature conditions on planets of the inner Solar System, Mercury, Venus, Mars, and the Moon, as well as the depth of the atmosphere of the outer planets.
 He demonstrated the interrelatedness of celestial mechanics and the Earth sciences and enabled a consistent transition from celestial mechanics to the Earth sciences and transformation of descriptive sciences into exact ones.

-A distinguished professor of applied mathematics and celestial mechanics at the University of Belgrade, Milanković was a director of the Belgrade Observatory, member and co-founder of the Commission 7 for celestial mechanics of the International Astronomical Union and vice-president of Serbian Academy of Sciences and Arts.
+A distinguished professor of applied mathematics and celestial mechanics at the University of Belgrade, Milanković was a director of the Belgrade Observatory, member of the Commission 7 for celestial mechanics of the International Astronomical Union and vice-president of Serbian Academy of Sciences and Arts.
 Beginning his career as a construction engineer, he retained an interest in construction throughout his life, and worked as a structural engineer and supervisor on a series of reinforced concrete constructions throughout Yugoslavia.
 He registered multiple patents related to this area.

 Life

 Early life

 Milutin Milanković was born in the village of Dalj, a settlement on the banks of the Danube in what was then part of Austro-Hungarian Empire.
 Milutin and his twin sister were the oldest of seven children raised in a Serb family.
-Their father was a merchant, landlord, and a local politician who died when Milutin was eight.
+Their father was a merchant, landlord and a local politician who died when Milutin was seven.
 As a result, Milutin and his siblings were raised by his mother, grandmother, and an uncle.
-His three brothers died of tuberculosis as children.
-As his health was fickle, Milutin received his elementary education at home (in "the classroom without walls"), learning from his father Milan, private teachers, and from numerous relatives and friends of the family, some of whom were renowned philosophers, inventors, and poets.
-He attended secondary school in nearby Osijek, completing it in 1896.
+His three brothers died of tuberculosis at a young age.
+As his health was fickle, Milutin received his elementary education at home, learning from his father Milan, private teachers, and from numerous relatives and friends of the family, some of whom were renowned philosophers, inventors, and poets.
+He attended secondary school (realgymnasium) in nearby Osijek, completing it in 1896.